Find Affordable College Courses

 Kirksville, MO

 Our analysis found Truman State University to be the best value school for visual and performing arts students who want to pursue a bachelor’s degree in Missouri.
-Truman State is a small public school located in the town of Kirksville.
+Truman State is a small public school located in the remote town of Kirksville.

 As a testament to the quality of education it offers, Truman State also is in the top 20% of our Best Visual & Performing Arts Bachelor’s Degree Schools in Missouri ranking.

-Read full report on Visual & Performing Arts at Truman State University
+Full Visual & Performing Arts at Truman State University Report

 Full Visual & Performing Arts at University of Missouri - Columbia Report

 You’ll join some of the best and brightest minds around you if you attend Missouri State University - Springfield.
 The school came in at #3 on this year’s Best Value Visual & Performing Arts Bachelor’s Degree Schools in Missouri list.
-Missouri State is a very large public school located in the midsize city of Springfield.
+Missouri State is a very large public school located in the medium-sized city of Springfield.

 Full Visual & Performing Arts at Missouri Southern State University Report